Health Coverage Options

 The Minnesota Department of Commerce provides some information about long-term care insurance.
 They do not show a list of companies that sell long-term coverage.

-- The 2013 edition of Health Care Choices for Minnesotans on Medicare has a section on long-term care planning and financing.
-This booklet is published yearly by the Minnesota Board on Aging.
+- The Senior LinkAge Line Age Well Live Well Booklet has a section on long-term care planning and financing.
+This booklet is published by the Minnesota Board on Aging.